alialib/alia/docs/in-depth/signals.rst

 There is one simple rule governing value identities:

-*If a signal's value changes, it's value identity must also change.*
+*If a signal's value changes, its value identity must also change.*

 (Note that the converse is not true.
 A signal's value identity can change without a change in value.
 This might be inefficient, but it's not incorrect.)